 Texting games (text-based games) are some of the oldest computer games.
 Many remember old text RPGs like Zork.
 Mobile gave the genre a chance at a rennaisance and there are actually a bunch of good ones.
 It comes naturally on a smartphone.
 You text your friends and family on your phone.
 Why not text a fictional stranger to help them live?
 In any case, these games are usually pretty simple.
 You get a bunch of choices, choose the one you want, and the game continues down that story branch.
 You keep going until you fail or beat the game.
 This genre also spawned a whole new sub-genre, the lost phone.
 Instead of answering text prompts, you root through a fictional phone to find out what happened to its owner.
 We have a little bit of everything on this list.
 Here are the best texting games for Android!
+We’d also like to recommend Zarya-1 as an honorable mention.

 A Dark Room